Learn How To Play Omaha Poker (PLO)

 If two or more players hold equally-strong winning five-card hands, the pot will be divided between the two tying players.
 If there is an odd chip, the player sitting closest to the left of the dealer button will receive this .
 At partypoker the value of the odd chip is 1 cent

-Prior to the beginning of the game, the two players to the left of the dealer post 'blind' bets.
+Prior to the beginning of a game of Pot Limit Omaha, the two players to the left of the dealer post 'blind' bets.
 These are so-called because they are made before the players see any community cards.
 The blinds are there to make sure that there is money in the pot at the beginning of the game.
 The player to the left of the dealer posts the 'small blind' then the player to his left posts the 'big blind'.

 Four cards are dealt to each player that only they can see.
 These are called 'hole' cards.
 Next, the first round of betting is started by the f player to the left of the big blind.
 This player, who is known as 'under the gun', can do one of the following: